Tristan Vizcaino

-Tristan Vizcaino (born July 31, 1996) is an American football placekicker for the Dallas Cowboys of the National Football League (NFL).
+Tristan Vizcaino (born July 31, 1996) is an American football placekicker for the San Antonio Brahmas of the United Football League (UFL).
 He signed with the Cincinnati Bengals as an undrafted free agent in 2019 following his college football career at Washington.
 He has also been a member of the Minnesota Vikings and the San Francisco 49ers.

 College career

 Vizcaino attended the University of Washington from 2014 to 2017, playing football as a kicker and punter.
 His most significant action came in 2017, where he made twelve field goals.
-He went undrafted in the 2018 NFL Draft.
+He went undrafted in the 2018 NFL draft.

 Professional career

 Cincinnati Bengals (first stint)

 Vizcaino attended a rookie minicamp tryout with the New York Jets in May 2018, but did not sign with the team.
 He signed a reserve/futures contract with the Cincinnati Bengals on January 1, 2019.
 He was waived on August 30, 2019.

-Dallas Cowboys
+Dallas Cowboys (first stint)

 Vizcaino remained unsigned during the 2019 NFL season, but signed a Reserve/Futures contract with the Dallas Cowboys on January 21, 2020.
 He was waived on April 22.